kindofwhat/playground-1hez1o33/conclusions.md

 Ok, let me elaborate: using kotlin is overhead, plain and simple: there is another compiler (arguably slower than java's), there is the overhead to learn a new language, and kotlin itself will never be the "first" language on the jvm.

-More about this on this wonderfull [post](https://medium.com/@BladeCoder/exploring-kotlins-hidden-costs-part-1-fbb9935d9b62) on Medium.
+More about the hidden costs of Kotlin on this wonderfull [post](https://medium.com/@BladeCoder/exploring-kotlins-hidden-costs-part-1-fbb9935d9b62) on Medium.

 And then there is always the possibilty to shoot oneself in the foot, with style, i.e. by using something  idiomatic but having a performance overhead.